Resolving the Orientations of and Angular Separation between a Pair of Dipole Emitters

-In summary, we analyzed the fundamental physical limits of measuring the orientations of a pair of overlapping dipole emitters using polarization-sensitive single-molecule imaging.
+In summary, we analyzed the fundamental physical limits of measuring the orientations of a pair of coinciding dipole emitters using polarization-sensitive single-molecule imaging.
 Since the second moments of a pair of dipole emitters and a rotating molecule are identical, neither excitation modulation nor DSF engineering techniques can distinguish between the two scenarios without prior knowledge.
-However, by increasing the dimensionality of the measurement to the fourth-moment space via combined ExM and DSF engineering, pairs of dipoles produce camera images that are unique from those of a single wobbling molecule, thereby solving the degenerate measurements of existing techniques.
-We demonstrated that combined ExM-DSF engineering exhibits superior performance for measuring the centroid orientation of and separation between a pair of molecules.
-Our work lays the foundation for developing optimal techniques for resolving spatially overlapping dipole emitters and precisely measuring their rotational dynamics in the crowded environments typical of biological samples.
+However, by increasing the dimensionality of the measurement to the fourth-moment space via combined ExM and DSF engineering, pairs of dipoles produce camera images that are unique from those of a single wobbling molecule, thereby solving the degeneracies that hamper existing techniques.
+We further remark that time-resolved fluorescence anisotropy \cite{lakowicz_principles_2006, jameson_2010chemrev_fluorescence} may be viewed as a fourth-moment measurement, where both polarized illumination and detection are required to measure rotational dynamics and distinguish a pair of dipoles from a single wobbling molecule \cite{Supplemental}.
+We demonstrated that combined ExM-DSF engineering exhibits superior performance in measuring the centroid orientation of and separation between a pair of molecules.
+In general, the optimal combination of ExM and engineered DSF depends on the sample of interest, such as its thickness, the anticipated distribution of emitter orientations, whether 2D or 3D spatial information is desired, and fluorophore brightness.
+As more parameters are measured, e.g., going from 2D orientations in the xy plane to orientations in full 3D, performance tradeoffs are often necessary \cite{Zhang-single-molecule-2021b-Comparison,zhang_single-molecule_2024}.
+Our work lays the foundation for developing optimal techniques for resolving spatially coinciding dipole emitters and precisely measuring their rotational dynamics in the crowded environments typical of biological samples.